Ursula von der Leyen: 2020

-In March 2020, von der Leyen's Commission turned down the idea of suspending the Schengen Agreement in order to introduce border controls around Italy, at that time the centre of the COVID-19 pandemic in Europe.
+In March 2020, von der Leyen's Commission turned down the idea of suspending the Schengen Agreement to introduce border controls around Italy, at that time the centre of the COVID-19 pandemic in Europe.
 The decision drew criticism from some European politicians.
 After some EU member states announced closure of their national borders to foreign nationals due to the COVID-19 pandemic, she said: "Certain controls may be justified, but general travel bans are not seen as being the most effective by the World Health Organization.
 Moreover, they have a strong social and economic impact, they disrupt people's lives and business across the borders."
-She condemned the U.S. decision to restrict travel from the coronavirus-affected Europe to the United States.
+She condemned the US decision to restrict travel from the coronavirus-affected Europe to the United States.

-Von der Leyen supported the EU's imposition of sanctions against Belarus after the security services violently cracked down on street protests in Minsk and elsewhere against the 26-year authoritarian rule under President, Alexander Lukashenko.
+Von der Leyen supported the EU's imposition of sanctions against Belarus after the security services violently cracked down on street protests in Minsk and elsewhere against the 26-year authoritarian rule under President Alexander Lukashenko.
 The protests took place after a disputed presidential election, which was contested by the opposition and designated by the EU as not free and fair.
-Sanctions were imposed after the Belarusian government diverted a civilian aircraft in order to seize an opposition figure, Roman Protasevich.
+Sanctions were imposed after the Belarusian government diverted a civilian aircraft to seize an opposition figure, Roman Protasevich.

-Greek Prime Minister Kyriakos Mitsotakis called for EU sanctions against Turkey (citing Belarus as precedent) over Turkey's incursions into Greek maritime zones in the eastern Mediterranean, including illegal drilling and the passage of the Oruç Reis, accompanied by a Turkish Navy ship, in Greek waters.
+Greek prime minister Kyriakos Mitsotakis called for EU sanctions against Turkey (citing Belarus as precedent) over Turkey's incursions into Greek maritime zones in the eastern Mediterranean, including illegal drilling and the passage of the Oruç Reis, accompanied by a Turkish Navy ship, in Greek waters.
 Sanctions would require a unanimous decision of the EU Council of Ministers.
 While France and Austria fully backed Greece's position, Germany (which at the time held the rotating EU presidency) took a more ambiguous stance.
 Von der Leyen said that Turkey and Belarus are "two different situations".